-Library guests who apply for a courtesy card can request materials from the Kathryn A. Martin Library, or from other University of Minnesota libraries.
-Just ask at the Circulation desk.
-Staff can place Get It! requests on your behalf.
+Library guests with a courtesy card can request materials from the Kathryn A. Martin Library or from other University of Minnesota libraries.
+Ask at the Circulation desk and staff can place requests on your behalf.

-- Request items from other U of M campus libraries, or
+- Request items from other U of M campus libraries

 Items eligible for request include books, bound periodicals, and music scores—titles that regularly circulate for at least one week.